Historical information about a Longines watch

 - A "Certificate of Authenticity", signed by our President, can be issued if the piece is authenticated by one of our watchmakers.
 To do so, you will need to send us the watch.
 This document, written in English, describes the state of the timepiece upon examination in St-Imier.

-This service in charged %PRICE% USD.
+This service in charged %PRICE% GBP.
 In addition, the shipping costs and import duties linked to the sending of a watch for authentication are payable by the client.

 Information by email: 1 to 2 weeks